Jorge Polanco Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- Polanco is batting .284 with seven doubles, four home runs and six walks.
+- Polanco is hitting .280 with eight doubles, four home runs and six walks.

-- Polanco is batting .316 with two homers during his last outings and is riding a four-game hitting streak.
+- Polanco is batting .350 with two homers during his last outings and is on a five-game hitting streak.

-- Polanco has picked up a hit in 82.6% of his 23 games this season, with multiple hits in 26.1% of those games.

-- In 17.4% of his games this season, he has homered, and 4% of his trips to the dish.
+- He has hit a home run in 16.7% of his games this season, and 3.8% of his trips to the plate.

-- Polanco has driven home a run in seven games this year (30.4%), including more than one RBI in 21.7% of his games and producing three or more of his team's runs on two occasions..
+- In seven games this season (29.2%), Polanco has picked up an RBI, and in five of those games (20.8%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.